Know the Laws:

 While there are others who can offer assistance, such as the military police or the Staff Judge Advocate or Judge Advocate General, contacting them may result in a formal report.
 If you are concerned about the abuser being aware that you’ve asked for assistance, then begin with the victim advocate, the chaplain or a medical professional.
 They can then assist you to consider when and how to make a more formal report of the abuse/ violence and to access other needed information and support from the professionals who do not have the ability to keep it confidential.

 You may also decide to seek help outside of the military, where stricter confidentiality rules apply.
 Shelters and agencies in your area can help you think through your options.
-To find an agency in your area, go to the Where to Find Help tab at the top of this page and look for Local Programs in your state.
+To find an agency in your area, go to our State and Local Programs page and enter your state in the drop-down menu.
 Shelters near military installations are typically familiar with the policies, practices and people and can also help you access a victim advocate.

 *** Department of Defense Instruction, Number 6400.06, August 21, 2007, section E3.5.5

 Yes.
-The Family Advocacy Program's ("FAP") policy has been changed to include people in same-sex relationships.*
+The Family Advocacy Program's ("FAP") policy has been changed from prior years to include people in same-sex relationships.*

 Victims in same-sex domestic violence situations can also apply for and receive an MPO.
 See our Military Protective Orders page for more information on MPOs.